Rayya-Haqqani/Healthcare-Recommendation-system/README.md

 # Healthcare-Recommendation-system
-A healthcare recommendation system that predicts the patient's results as being "Normal", "Abnormal" or "Inconclusive" based on their demographics, medical condition, medication etc. The dataset used is from Kaggle.
+A healthcare recommendation system that predicts the patient's results as being "Normal", "Abnormal" or "Inconclusive" based on their demographics, medical condition, medication etc.
+This code preprocesses a healthcare dataset, trains and evaluates three machine learning models (Random Forest, SVC, and Naive Bayes) to predict test results based on various features.
+It selects the best model based on accuracy, tests the models on a subset of data, and makes predictions on a sample input.
+The code demonstrates the complete process of data preprocessing, model building, evaluation, and prediction using different algorithms.